 Rachel Wolfe (b.
 1984) is an American born artist and photographer, living in Norway since 2015.
 Her work is realized in mediums of images, installation, drawing, painting, video, performance, and traveling objects.
 The Print Atelier represents images from Human Needs.

-Wolfe studied in areas of design, communication, social psychology, photography, art, and theory.
-She completed a BA in 2006 and MFA in 2015.
-Her work has been collected and exhibited in the United States, Europe, and Asia.
-Awards and scholarships are: First place by the jury, Imagining New Eurasia exhibition in Gwanju, South Korea.
-Woelffer scholarship, academic merit award from Otis College of Art and Design, Academic scholarship for sociology study in Matsuyama Japan, Historic Pathways winner from Indiana State University.
+Awards and scholarships include: 2015 First place by the jury, Imagining New Eurasia exhibition in Gwangju, South Korea.
+2015 Woelffer scholarship and 2014 academic merit award from Otis College of Art and Design, 2013 Academic scholarship for social psychology study in Matsuyama Japan, 2009 Historic Pathways winner from Indiana State University.